 Douglas Fir trees grow mostly in the Pacific Northwest - Oregon, Washington, and British Columbia.
 They grow tall and they grow big, some rivalling the size of California Redwoods.
 Technically they are not a true Fir tree.
 At one time, they were called Oregon Pines.
 Some hard-core dendrologists refuse to use the name Fir and will call them "Douglas Trees".
-But I refer to them as Douglas Fir anyway and everybody seems to know what kind of wood I am talking about.
+But I call them Douglas Fir anyway and everybody seems to know what I am talking about.